 Boomer-world in 1977 was a distant time and place.

-FM radio, cassette tape players and pocket calculators were all still cool.
-In big cities we could choose from five or six or maybe even seven TV channels if we could tweak the rabbit ear antenna just right.
-Wrapping it in tin foil helped tricky fine-tuning.
+FM radio, cassette tape players and pocket calculators were still cool.
+In big cities, wow, we could choose from five, six or maybe even seven TV channels if we could tweak the rabbit ear antenna just right.
+Wrapping it in tin foil helped fine-tuning.

 Americans bought Detroit-brand cars – an 81% market share in 1977 – and watched family-friendly television.
 Bad language and nudity were decades away from being considered de rigueur in the ratings race.

-When the kids were tucked safely away in bed we watched Kojak, not Kim Kardashian – a bald head was the raciest option out there in those days.
-Of course, some things never change; cynics probably wondered whether Kojak’s best known feature had been surgically enhanced to boost the PR buzz.
+When the kids were tucked safely away in bed viewers watched Kojak, not Kim Kardashian – a bald head was the raciest TV option in those days.
+Of course, cynics probably wondered whether Kojak’s best known feature had been surgically enhanced to boost the PR buzz.

 If everyday life in the mid 1970s seems boring today, there was always the threat of Cold War nuclear annihilation to spice up our lives, and a mini-recession was underway.
-Not to mention that some experts speculated global cooling might be bringing on another ice age.
-And other experts told us that oil and other vital raw materials were on the verge of running out, pretty much by the middle of next week.
+Not to mention that experts speculated global cooling was signaling another ice age.
+Other experts warned that vital raw materials – especially oil – were on the verge of running out, pretty much by the middle of next week.
 Oh, those experts, you gotta love ’em.